Churn Rate – Why Are They Leaving?

 Did you know that every year, no matter how hard you work at increasing your email subscriber list you will likely have about a 25% attrition or churn rate?
 That equates to one in four email addresses on your list dropping off for one reason or another.
-Also meaning that your email building efforts need to stay ahead of your list churn rate.
+Also means that your email-building efforts need to stay ahead of your list churn rate.

 What is Churn Rate?
-According to Chrun-Rate.com, “Your churn rate is the amount of customers or subscribers who cut ties with your service or company during a given time period.”
-Sounds fairly straight forward, but how and why are these subscribers leaving?
+According to salesforce.com, “Your churn rate is the number of customers or subscribers who cut ties with your service or company during a given time period.”
+Sounds fairly straightforward, but how and why are these subscribers leaving?

 Let’s look at the types of churn to gain some understanding of why people are leaving.
 There are two basic types of churn: transparent churn and opaque churn, as described by GetResponse.
 Transparent churn describes the group that physically unsubscribes to your emails.
 This group can also include those that have blocked your email address and/or reported your correspondence as spam.
 This group is actively asking to no longer be a part of your email marketing effort.
 Reengaging this group is much more difficult as they have said they do not want to be contacted.
 [Consult a marketing professional regarding the ability to email this group going forward.]
 The second group, however, the opaque churn group describes a group that is more involuntary in nature.
 These users are not seeing your emails to begin with, therefore not opening them or otherwise converting.
 Either the original email is going to the spam or junk folder or possibly to an account that they rarely check/use.
 This group is open for re-engagement.

 There are a variety of ways to calculate what your estimated churn rates are, but the opaque group adds another layer of greyscale since it is unknown whether subscribers have actually ever seen the original transmission.
 Regardless of how you measure the attrition, it is there in both forms.
 Industry-standard speaks to about 25%.
 So, how do you reduce that number?